Card game “Makao”

 Special rules and action cards

-• How to play MacaoIf a two is discarded – the next player must draw 2 cards from the deck unless they have a two, which they can place on top, and the next player must draw 4 cards.
+• How to play MacaoIf a two is discarded – the next player must draw 2 cards from the deck unless they have a two, which they can place on top, forcing the next player to draw 4 cards.
 If the latter also has a two, they place it, and the game continues until a player does not have a two.

 • If a three is placed – the next player draws 3 cards or places another three on top.
-Imagine passing threes to the next players; one might have to draw up to 12 cards!
+Imagine passing threes to the next players, one of them might have to draw up to 12 cards!

-• If a four is placed, the next player must skip their turn unless they also have a four.
+• If a four is placed, the next player must skip a turn unless they also have a four.
 In that case, the next player skips two turns.

 • If a player discards the king of spades, the player who played before them must draw 5 cards from the deck unless they have the king of hearts or the queen of hearts.
-If the latter places one of these cards, the previous player must draw 10 cards.
+If the latter places one of these cards, the player before them must draw 10 cards.

 • If a player discards the king of hearts, the next player must draw 5 cards from the deck unless they have the king of spades or the queen of hearts.
 If the latter places one of these cards, the next player must draw 10 cards.